3 Ways AI Will Impact Legal Departments and How Your Firm Can Benefit

 Taking advantage of AI through your legal providers can be a smart, lower-risk way to benefit from AI today.
 Instead of investing in AI directly, a great number of legal departments will benefit from AI-enhanced legal services indirectly.
 This will happen when they are approached by law firms and outsourced legal providers that will offer them cost-effective and efficient services powered by AI.

 As a smaller legal department you have the choice to select providers that have invested in AI.
 The benefit for you in this model is that law firms or legal providers take on the technology investment cost and offer you lower, value-based pricing through AI.
 The investment makes sense for law firms and outsourced legal providers because of client volume.
 With an AI investment, they can provide services in a specific practice area, at a more attractive rate or with greater efficiency and accuracy.
 Examples of such smart solutions already exist in specific areas such as capital markets, where a firm can pick off a single type of instrument and automate legal services around that class of instrument.
 Other uses abound across real estate, M&A, employment, immigration and intellectual property.
+Securing documents and files for real estate and other corporate professionals is crucial to building trust and working efficiently.

 To these two scenarios, we can add a third, which will likely be most prevalent in the mid- to long term.
 The majority of legal departments – large and small alike – will experience AI by interacting with software applications and maybe even hardware products (e.g. scanners) that have built-in AI.
 These are products that have AI woven into a specific function and application to enhance the value they provide.